 A Forex cross currency is a currency pair traded in Forex that doesn’t include the US Dollar in the quotation system.
 The most popular currency crosses include the following pairs: EUR/GBP, EUR/JPY, and GBP/JPY.

-The cross currency pairs were released to help individuals who wanted to exchange their money directly without having to first convert it to USD.
+The cross currency pairs were released to help individuals who wanted to exchange their money directly without having first to convert it to USD.
 When trading these crosses take note that they are less liquid and more volatile, which means that you can also make more money trading these pairs.